PabloNunees/mechanical_arm_v2.0/README.md

 ## Features in Version 2.0

--Servo control through potentiometers
+- Servo control through potentiometers

--Interactive LCD display interface
+- Interactive LCD display interface

--Save and replay sequences of movements
+- Save and replay sequences of movements

--Interpolated servo movements for smooth transitions
+- Interpolated servo movements for smooth transitions

--Planned: remote control via Wi-Fi
+- lanned: remote control via Wi-Fi

--Planned: web interface for visualization and control
+- Planned: web interface for visualization and control

 ---

 ## Contributing

--Contributions are welcome.
+- Contributions are welcome.
 To contribute:

--Fork this repository
+- Fork this repository

--Create a new branch with your feature or fix
+- Create a new branch with your feature or fix

--Commit your changes
+- Commit your changes

--Open a pull request with a detailed description
+- Open a pull request with a detailed description

 ---